 Running, meditation, music, hypnosis—lots of practices can get you in the flow state.
 The more you go there, the more you remember to go there often.
 And if you plant seeds there for the changes you are wanting to make, you’ve got some really fertile ground for growth to happen.

 I don’t use hypnosis with everyone I work with because it’s not what everyone needs, and I feel strongly about working with people in the way that feels best to them.
 But hypnosis is a great tool for those who want to try something new.
 It’s especially helpful if there’s something particular you want to shift, or if you are needing to learn how to let go of control and relax more.
-So far, I’ve used it to help people wanting to let go of parenting stress, to shift relationship conflict patterns, and to quit habits that are no longer serving them.
+Mostly I use it to help people ready for change.
 If you’re curious or know someone you think might benefit, feel free to take me up on my free assessment call offer.
 We’ll see what would be most helpful to you, and take it from there.
-I have 2 ongoing client openings right now, so just reach out when you’re ready!

 Wishing you much peace in this moment and in all the ones that come next,